Microsoft Teams vs Zoom 2026: Which Is the Best Video Conferencing Tool?

 MS Teams’ AI bot, Copilot, will cost you extra

-Zoom, on the other hand, offers their AI bot with both of its paid plans.
-Personally, I think that was the least they could do.
-Zoom’s plans are already on the pricier end, so paying extra for an AI companion would have been too much.
+Personally, I think that giving its users a taste of their AI was the least Zoom could do.
+Its plans are already on the pricier end, so paying extra for an AI companion would have been too much.

 On the other hand, MS Team’s most affordable plan is only $4.
 Expecting to get effective and usable AI capabilities included in that price seems silly.
 That being said, $30 per month per user might be a bit too excessive.